Miaababikir/Miaababikir-Blog/source/_posts/a-recap-of-2019.md

 This year I start writing about some interesting things about our industry.
 Writing and sharing knowledge is quite fun.
 I published not that many articles but the feedback I got is quite positive.
 I definitely want to continue writing.

-When I started blogging I also became more active on social networks like Twitter, I get to know new inspiring people and get to join awesome developers communities, actually I don’t know why I didn’t do it earlier…
+When I started blogging I also became more active on social networks like Twitter, I get to know new inspiring people and get to join awesome developers communities actually, I don’t know why I didn’t do it earlier…

 ## 📖 Reading

-In the last years I struggled to start reading books.
+In the last years, I struggled to start reading books.
 Every time I make a goal to start reading a number of books but I never did.
-This year I started a habit on reading specific number of pages every day and I started to finish some books.
+This year I started a habit of reading a specific number of pages every day and I started to finish some books.
 Here some of my best reads in this year:

 **Non Technical books:**